-Didn't think purple was an autumn colour?
+Didn't think purple was a summer and autumn colour?
 Think again.
 Weaving gently gently through the haze of heather, you'll catch shades ranging from the deepest beetroot to gentle mauve.

 It's not just the spectrum of colours that makes heathland special.
 The landscape is also an invaluable habitat to an array of specialised wildlife.

 Endangered ground nesting birds, nationally rare reptiles, a myriad of insects and diverse plant life all rely upon the continued careful management of this habitat by our rangers.